twochemist/ARTjona1/src/content/work/ferrari250gt.md

 ####  Paint Description

-The paint aims a realistic painting with a classic and more vintage art style in genuine martini colors on this Ferrari classic.
+The paint aims a vintage painting with a classic ferrari art style in genuine purple colors.

-  Original painting: "Red Wine"
+  Original painting: "Purple Purosangue"

-* Acrylic on paper
+* Acrylic on Hahnemuehle paper 310gr/m²
-* Size
+* Size 24x32cm
 * Year 2023

 #### About the 250 GT